 As a result, the concentration of vitamin E in the blood and tissues is almost exclusively alpha-tocopherol.
 There are other variants of vitamin E in the body but in a lower concentration.
-Thus, scientific research is usually focused on figuring out alpha-tocopherol (3).
+Thus, scientific research usually focuses on figuring out alpha-tocopherol (3).

-The absorption of tocopherol and tocotrienol follows the exact same path.
-It requires dietary fat to be absorbed, and the molecule reaches the skin, adipose tissue, and other structures of the body.
+The absorption of tocopherol and tocotrienol follows the same path.
+To absorb it requires dietary fat, and the molecule reaches the skin, adipose tissue, and other structures of the body.

 Recent studies have also detected significant concentrations of other types of vitamin E in the plasma.
 That’s why science has recently started to give more importance to gamma-tocopherol and tocotrienols (4).

-Vitamin supplements with gamma-tocopherol are metabolized very rapidly by the liver.
+The liver rapidly metabolizes vitamin supplements with gamma-tocopherol.
 The liver breaks down this molecule pretty fast.
 However, it does have a potent biological function, especially as an anti-inflammatory.

-Despite having a reduced proportion in the blood, gamma-tocopherol can be found in the plasma.
+Despite having a reduced proportion in the blood, gamma-tocopherol is in the plasma.
 It is actually the most important form of vitamin E in the modern diet.

 Gamma tocopherol has similar functions to those detected in alpha-tocopherol.
 But others are slightly different.
 For example, gamma-tocopherol inhibits a type of free radical more rapidly.